xluciadh/bio-volumentations/docs/source/examples.rst

 Some transformations, such as :class:`RandomGaussianNoise` or :class:`RandomGamma`, are only defined for the :class:`image` target and leave the other target types unchanged.
-Please consult the `documentation of the individual transforms <https://biovolumentations.readthedocs.io/1.2.0/>`_ for more details.
+Please consult the `documentation of the individual transforms <https://biovolumentations.readthedocs.io/1.2.0/modules.html>`_ for more details.

-The image tuples are fed to the :class:`Compose` object call as keyword arguments and extracted from the outputted dictionary using the same keys.
-The default key values are :class:`image`, :class:`mask`, :class:`float_mask`, :class:`keypoints`, :class:`bboxes`, and :class:`class_value`.
+The corresponding targets are fed to the :class:`Compose` object call as keyword arguments and extracted from the outputted dictionary using the same keys.
+The default key values are :class:`'image'`, :class:`'mask'`, :class:`'float_mask'`, :class:`'keypoints'`, :class:`'bboxes'`, and :class:`'class_value'`.

 .. code-block:: python